adobe/aepsdk-assurance-ios/Documentation/MIGRATIONSWIFT.md

 ##  1.b.
 Manual Install
 Please ignore this section if you are using CocoaPods or Swift Package Manager to manage dependencies.
 - Remove the existing `AEPAssurance.xcframework` from your project.
-- Create and Install the latest `AEPAssurance.xcframework` by following [this command]().
+- Create and Install the latest `AEPAssurance.xcframework` by following [this command](../#binaries).

 ## 2. Registration of Assurance Extension

 Make the following changes in your AppDelegate's `didFinishLaunchingWithOptions` method.
-If you are working with an ObjectiveC application, follow this [document](../MIGRATIONObjC.md).
+If you are working with an Objective-C application, follow this [document](../MIGRATIONObjC.md).

 ```diff
 - AEPAssurance.registerExtension()